-On Friday March 22, 2019, I attended the State of the Cannabis Industry event along with other members of the Green Light team.
-The featured speakers included, Danica Hibpshman, OLCC Director of Licensing, Madeleine Cane, OLCC Marijuana Program Coordinator, Anthony Geltosky, OLCC's only Packaging and Labeling Specialist, Sunny Summers, ODA Hemp Policy Coordinator, Marry Anne Cooper, Oregon Farm Bureau and Ken Helm, State Representative.
+On Friday March 22, 2019, the State of the Cannabis Industry event featured speakers included, Danica Hibpshman, OLCC Director of Licensing, Madeleine Cane, OLCC Marijuana Program Coordinator, Anthony Geltosky, OLCC's only Packaging and Labeling Specialist, Sunny Summers, ODA Hemp Policy Coordinator, Marry Anne Cooper, Oregon Farm Bureau and Ken Helm, State Representative.
 Below are some of the highlights from the speakers.

 From Danica Hibpshman, OLCC Director of Licensing:

 - The OLCC has resumed processing producer licenses!
 They are currently working on producer applications submitted in January 2018.